AFD-Net: Adaptive Fully-Dual Network for Few-Shot Object Detection: Experiments

-\textbf{MS COCO.} We show the evaluation of 20 novel classes on MS COCO in 10/30-shot setups and report the standard COCO-style metrics in Table \ref{tab:3}.
-Obviously, our approach significantly outperforms recent SOTAs in all setups, despite the complexity and a huge amount of data in MS COCO, verifying its effectiveness and robustness.
-Note that our method performs much better in detection of small objects in comparison with other SOTAs, indicating that our proposed network indeed enhances feature representations and obtains high-quality image information.
+{\bfseries MS COCO.} We show the evaluation of 20 novel classes on MS COCO in 10/30-shot setups, and report the standard COCO-style metrics in Table~\ref{tab:3}.
+Obviously, our approach significantly outperforms recent state-of-the-art methods with much smaller confidence intervals, despite the complexity and a huge amount of data in MS COCO, verifying its effectiveness and robustness.
+Note that our method performs much better in detection of small objects in comparison with other state-of-the-arts, indicating that our proposed network indeed enhances feature representations and obtains high-quality image information.

+In Fig.~\ref{fig:5}, we provide the comparison of qualitative 30-shot detection results between our approach and baseline method FSDetView~\cite{Xiao2020FSDetView}.
+We can find that our method performs better on detecting small and occluded objects, \emph{e.g.}, the first two columns.
+This is consistent with the observations from Table~\ref{tab:3}.
+Besides, our model provides accurate locations of target objects, \emph{e.g.}, the third column.
+The last two columns show the ability of our approach in classifying objects from both base and novel categories, including correctly classifying target objects and avoiding duplicate estimations of object categories.